cryptonote-labs/monero-site/_i18n/es/resources/user-guides/importing_blockchain.md

 ### Step 2

-Find the path of your Monero wallet (the folder where you extracted your wallet).
+Find the path of your Masari Supreme wallet (the folder where you extracted your wallet).
 For example mine is:

 `D:\monero-gui-0.10.3.1`

-Your path may be different depending on where you decided to download your wallet and what version of the Monero wallet you have.
+Your path may be different depending on where you decided to download your wallet and what version of the Masari Supreme wallet you have.

 ### Step 3